 Butyrate is the fuel for the cells that line the Colon.
 It reduces pH levels and reduces inflammation which further lowers the risk of colorectal cancer.
 They also prove beneficial for individuals with Irritable Bowel Diseases, like, Ulcerative Colitis, Crohn’s disease, Diverticulitis, Constipation, and Diarrhoea.

 The short-chain fatty acids which are not used by Colon Cells travel into the bloodstream and rest of body organs and provide many health benefits.
 Resistant Starch also helps in the absorption of minerals.
 Further research is going on the benefits of resistant starch in humans.

 In Upavas or Fasting people avoid Rice and Wheat in their diet and opt for alternate grains for energy.
-Sabudana is considered as the Best Fasting food as it provides energy throughout the day.
+Sabudana is considered the Best Fasting food as it provides energy throughout the day.

 It has enough energy to combat the weakness and ailments your body has just undergone.
 Also, they can be safely had by any individual – irrespective of their age.
 It is easy to cook and easy on the tummy as well.
-It can also be taken in Jaundice as it is easy to digest and low residue food.
+It can also be taken in Jaundice as it is easy to digest and has low residue food.
 But, it has to be cooked with very less or no oil in the case of Jaundice.
 (11) (12)

 Best Summer coolant :